shahedmomenzadeh/img_extraction/README.md

 source .venv/bin/activate      # or .venv\Scripts\activate on Windows
 pip install -r requirements.txt
 ```
-(There is no shipped requirements.txt — create one with the packages you need.)

 ## Environment variables
 Configure credentials and defaults via environment variables (use a `.env` file or export in your shell).